offalynne/Input/docs/6.1/Platform-Quirks.md

 - Android keyboard input is problematic and so set to off by default.
 The most significant issue is keys regularly and irreparably sticking when modified using Shift keys.
 You can turn keyboard input on by [setting `INPUT_ANDROID_KEYBOARD_ALLOWED` to `true`](Config-Macros).
 If using this feature, it is not recommended to use bindings besides Arrow keys, Enter, Space, and Backspace.

 - Android touchscreen input is fully functional supporting a device-relative number of touches up to 11.
-By default Input ignores the touchscreen.

 - Mouse input is partially functional.
 GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
 Mouse position updates when the mouse is clicked.
 By default mouse input is off (see above).